 Correctly counting to Pentecost in years in which Passover falls on a weekly Sabbath is more than a matter of consistency.
-John Ritenbaugh explains that a far greater, more spiritual—and unfortunately, often overlooked—factor in the wavesheaf offering concerns a subject God considers highly important: holiness.
+John Ritenbaugh explains that a far greater, more spiritual—and unfortunately, often overlooked—factor in the wavesheaf o. . .

-The peace, fellowship, praise, or thank offering was the most commonly given in ancient Israel.
-John Ritenbaugh explains that the represents God, the priest, and the offerer in satisfying fellowship.
+The peace (or thank) offering was the most commonly given in ancient Israel.
+It pictures God, the priest, and the offerer in satisfying fellowship.